 Mission and History

 Founded in 2016, the Center for African American Poetry and Poetics is a creative think tank for African American and African diasporic poetries and poetics.
-Our mission is to highlight, promote, and share the poetry and poetic work of African American writers.
+Our mission is to highlight, promote, and share the work of African American and African diasporic poets and to pollinate cross-disciplinary conversation and collaboration.
 Our programming aims to present exciting live poetry and conversation, contextualize the meaning of that work, and archive it for future generations.

 The Center emerged in a brainstorming session between Pitt poetry professors Terrance Hayes, Dawn Lundy Martin, and Yona Harvey.
 This meeting was initiated by English Department Chair and Professor Don Bialostosky, who wanted to discuss how the department might best celebrate the presence of three acclaimed African American poets on its faculty.
 In short, the Center for African American Poetry and Poetics was brought into being through true collaboration, an approach now at the heart of CAAPP’s philosophy and work.

 What is our poetics?

 We are concerned with a practice-based poetics, where creating is centralized as a way of working through questions to arrive at new ideas.
 Collaboration, then, the process of creating in partnership, in community, is an expression of the practice of poetics at its most dynamic.
 It is also an opportunity for greater inclusion and cross pollination.
 The spirit of cultural collaboration and conversation is at the core of our philosophy, programming, and aspirations.